If you are claiming Universal Credit and move into a job, there are a few things you need to know about that can help boost your finances:

 If neither of these circumstances apply to you, your Universal Credit payments could be affected and reduced gradually as soon as you start earning money from paid work.

-You may be able to claim up to 85% of your childcare costs if you’re eligible for Universal Credit and meet some additional conditions.
-The amounts you can receive in childcare costs are:
+- If you are working or have a job offer, you may be able to claim back up to 85% of your childcare costs if you’re eligible for Universal Credit and meet some additional conditions.
+Find out about support available with childcare if you’re on Universal Credit (external website).